-- 2.55 The requirement is that all new dwellings with a suitable car parking space have an electric charge point provided. - 2.56 A 'suitable car parking space' would include on-plot spaces, on-street spaces with sufficient space to allow good pedestrian access around a charge point and spaces within nearby car parking courts.
+- 2.59 The requirement is that all new dwellings with a suitable car parking space have an electric charge point provided. - 2.60 A 'suitable car parking space' would include on-plot spaces, spaces within nearby car parking courts, and then, only when the previous two locations prove unfeasible, on-street spaces with sufficient space to allow good pedestrian access around a charge point.